Moving from a benefit to study

 Help from StudyLink

-If you don't stay on your benefit, we may be able to help you pay day-to-day living expenses with a:
+If your benefit stops we may be able to help you pay living expenses with a:

 - Student Allowance and Accommodation Benefit, or